 To calculate the losses $L_{\rm MRC}$ and $L_{\rm MRFR}$, we first compute the object representation $\mathbf{h}_{\mathbf{m}^*}$ for the masked region at the final layer, which is average-pooled over $\mathcal{H}_{\mathcal{V}}$ based on its binary mask $\mathbf {m}^*$.
 For MRC, a multi-layer FC network $\Phi_{{\rm MRC}}$ is adopted to predict its object category.
 Thus, $L_{{\rm MRC}}$= ${\rm CE}(\Phi_{\rm{MRC}}(\mathbf{h}_{\mathbf{m}^*}), c^*)$ is the standard cross-entropy loss.
 In addition, we take another FC network $\Phi_{{\rm MRFR}}$ to learn the object concept in feature space directly by minimizing the L2 distance, $L_{{\rm MRFR}}$ = $||\Phi_{{\rm MRFR}}(\mathbf{h}_{\mathbf{m}^*}) - \mathbf{f}^*)||_2^2$.

 \paragraph{Phrase Region Alignment (PRA)} The second task, PRA, mainly focuses on learning cross-modal alignment at object-level, which aims to pull positive phrase-region pairs closer and push negative pairs away.
-Here we utilize the similarity $\alpha_{z,n}$ between the noun phrase and object category in the linguistic space as a guidance for the cross-modal learning.
+Here we utilize the similarity $\alpha_{z,n}$ between the noun phrase and object category in the linguistic space as a guidance.

 Concretely, we first compute the object representation ${\mathbf{h}_{\mathbf{m}_n}}$ for each proposal and the phrase representation $\mathbf{h}_{p_z}$, both of which are obtained from the final layer states of the Transformer.
 Specifically, ${\mathbf{h}_{\mathbf{m}_n}}$ is average-pooled over $\mathcal{H}_{\mathcal{V}}$ based on binary mask ${\mathbf{m}}_n$ while $\mathbf{h}_{p_z}$ = $\frac{1}{|p_z|} \sum_{j\in p_z}$ $\mathbf{h}_{\mathbf{w}_j}$ represents average states of word tokens within $p_z$.
 We define the cross-modal similarity as $\hat{\alpha}_{z,n}$ = ${\rm Cos}(\mathbf{h}_{p_z}, {\mathbf{h}_{\mathbf{m}_n}})$.